ontio/layer2/doc/Layer2_User_Deployment_Guide.md

 ## Installing the Collector - Node

 Please refer to the Node program guide and download and compile the source code to run the node.
-Please reference [Layer2 Node install guide](https://github.com/ontio/ontology/blob/layer2/README.md), The node, `config.json` configuration file, and the `wallet_layer2.dat` Layer2 wallet file to the machine where the node is to be deployed.
+Please reference [Layer2 Node install guide](https://github.com/ontio/ontology/blob/layer2/README.md).
+After that, upload the node, `config.json` configuration file, and the `wallet_layer2.dat` Layer2 wallet file to the machine where the node is to be deployed.
 After uploading successfully, rename the wallet file from `wallet_layer2.dat` to `wallet.dat`.

 Use the following command to start the node: